Part II - Processing images in Photoshop

 Focus Stacking with Photoshop.

-Putting your images together on your computer would be the next important step in the Focus Stacking process.
-Here is where we must process the photographs we have taken and determine what area of each is in focus.
-Once we have sorted the photos that we have taken from foreground to background, we simply have to “stack” them and use some software to complete the Focus Stacking.
+Focus stacking is a great technique for achieving a greater depth of field in your images.
+The following is a step-by-step guide on how to stack your images using Photoshop.
+Putting your images together on your computer is the next important step in the Focus Stacking process.
+This is where we process the photographs we have captured with our camera and determine what area of each is in focus.
+Once we have sorted the photos that we have taken from foreground to background, we simply have to “stack” them and use software with Focus Stacking capabilities.
 Photoshop has always been my choice for this part of the process; therefore, I shall explain the possible options available using this software.

 Once the task of editing in Camera Raw has been completed, import your photos into Photoshop and prepare for montage.
 You can load your edited images into Photoshop directly from Camera Raw by pressing the open button (be sure all images are selected).
 In this example, I will be using three images: one where the area in focus is in the background, another focused more or less in the mid-ground, and one last image where the foreground is in focus.